berkecengiz/healtcare-management-ai-bot/README.md

 - **PostgreSQL:** The relational database system.
 This project uses PostgreSQL as its database.
 You can download and install it from the PostgreSQL official website.

--** Prisma:** The database toolkit used for handling migrations and database operations.
+- **Prisma:** The database toolkit used for handling migrations and database operations.
 Prisma will be added to the project as a dependency.

 ## Getting Started
 ### Migrating Database Schema with Prisma